"Super Bowl for Nerds" draws thousands to downtown Minneapolis

 Penrod, who has worked to found comic-con type conventions in Washington D.C. and Florida, has since moved full time to Minneapolis to focus his efforts on growing the convention in the Twin Cities.

 "I think this could be a major fan convention in the national scale in the years to come," Penrod said.
-"There are other cities where you have 70, 80, 90 thousand people at a convention every year.
+"There are other cities where you have 70, 80, 90,000 people at a convention every year.
 Other cities that are the same size as the Twin Cities area."

 Penrod says he'll begin planning next year's convention in the coming months.